-Risk description Mitigation approach Conduct risk Regular training and commu obligations.
-With the introdu The risk of poor outcomes to stakeholders arising from deliberate or negligent actions by the Group or its employees. this has been further embed individual and collective res The establishment of an ind and identify any actual or po Potential impact Regulatory censure, fines, and reputational damage.
-A remuneration policy is in p discourages excessive risk t and variable pay.
-Robust Whistleblowing arran Breaches risk A comprehensive Policy and activities.
+Risk description Mitigation approach Trend Conduct risk Regular training and communications across the Group on applicable regulatory obligations.
+With the introduction of the Senior Managers and Certification Regime, • • • • • • • • • • • • • • • • • • • • The risk of poor outcomes to stakeholders arising from deliberate this has been further embedded through specific training and awareness of individual and collective responsibilities. or negligent actions by the Group or its employees.
+The establishment of an independent compliance department to regularly monitor and identify any actual or potential breaches.
+Potential impact Regulatory censure, fines, and reputational damage.
+A remuneration policy is in place that incorporates the remuneration principles, discourages excessive risk taking and strikes an appropriate balance between fixed and variable pay.
+Robust Whistleblowing arrangements are in place and have been communicated to staff.
+Breaches risk A comprehensive Policy and Procedure Framework is in place to guide employees' activities.
 The Group is subject to significant and continuously updated legal and regulatory requirements.
-There is Periodic training to staff is i requirements and their obli regulatory requirements.
-There is the risk that the Group breaches its obligations under the various regulations.
-Regulatory horizon scannin prepared for changing legis Potential impact Regulatory censure, fines, and reputational damage.
-External and internal legal a across all areas of the busin 3.
-Macroeconomic risk Risk description Mitigation approach Macroeconomic risk The Group manages invest as Forestry and Renewable the event of an economic d This is the risk of an adverse impact the event of an economic o
+There is Periodic training to staff is in place to ensure all staff are aware of the requirements and their obligations in meeting those requirements. the risk that the Group breaches its obligations under the various regulations.
+Regulatory horizon scanning is adopted to ensure the Group is adequately prepared for changing legislation and regulations.
+Potential impact Regulatory censure, fines, and reputational damage.
+External and internal legal advisers are engaged to support senior management across all areas of the business.
+3. Macroeconomic risk Risk description Mitigation approach Trend

+Macroeconomic risk